 The first thing that the tool asks for is the energy source you wish to assess.
 The options available are electricity, gas, or both.

 Then you will need to enter your location (by suburb or postcode), followed by the size of household/business.
-This ranges from a 1 person household to a small business (under 100 MWh/year).
+This ranges from a one person household to a small business (under 100 MWh/year).
 For a business larger than this, see our article on all the easy tariff review methods available.

 The final step involves entering your billing data.
 There are three options for this: